Technical, Ceiling fans

 Energy Efficiency That Saves Customers Money

-Despite sales of air conditioners growing, one survey showed up to two thirds of people don’t use them as much as they would like due to cost concerns.
+Despite sales of air conditioners growing, one survey showed up to two thirds of people don’t use them as much as they would like due to the cost.
 Modern DC ceiling fans, by comparison, use roughly the same amount of power as an incandescent light bulb—about 30 to 40 watts—while air conditioners are measured by the kilowatt!
 The difference this can make on the quarterly energy bill is no joke.

 At an average electricity price of 30 cents per kWh, running a DC ceiling fan for eight hours a day costs just a few dollars per month or around $50 per year.
 An air conditioner, on the other hand, typically draws between 0.5kWh to 2.5kWh or more, and yearly bills for similar usage can range from several hundred dollars into the thousands.

-| Energy Use | Approximate Annual Cost | |
+Energy Use Approximate Annual Cost

-| Air Conditioner | 0.5 - 2.5 kWh | $500 to >$1000 |
+Air Conditioner 0.5 - 2.5 kWh $500 to >$1000

-| DC Ceiling Fan | 15 - 75 W | $50+ |
+DC Ceiling Fan 15 - 75 W $50+

 Fans and Air Conditioning: Better Together

 Fans and air conditioners cool us down in different ways.
 While air conditioners actively cool the air, fans move air across the skin to take advantage of our body’s natural cooling processes.
 A gentle breeze can make you feel up to 4 degrees cooler and research from scientists at the Monash and Sydney Universities show fans are still effective in hot and humid conditions up to 39 degrees Celsius.
-This allows savvy operators to use ceiling fans to delay turning on air conditioning and use them alongside A/C, enabling higher thermostat settings to reduce energy consumption without sacrificing comfort.
-In winter, fans can be switched to reverse rotation to help circulate warm air from heaters without creating a strong breeze, improving heating efficiency.

 Bottom line?
 Ceiling fans are an energy-efficient partner that boost the effectiveness and efficiency of air conditioners and heaters.